Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 So let's jump back to what happened during the trial.

-The FBI knew that these Trump Russia, the Alpha Bank relationship was false within a day.
+The FBI knew that these Trump-Russia, the Alpha Bank relationship was false within a day.

-It's it's what we call putting on our case in chief and some of the first string of witnesses this FBI agent probably most notably came up there and told the jury under oath what he thought about the what I think is one of the crux issues of this case was the Alpha Bank information fake or real because that goes to the veracity of whether or not Michael Sussman lied to the FBI.
+And some of the first string of witnesses, this FBI agent probably most notably, came up there and told the jury under oath what he thought about what I think is one of the crux issues of this case.

-It goes to his credibility the defendant who's charged you have to present to the jury not just the charged matter but any evidence that you can show that affects that individual's credibility.
+The defendant who's charged, you have to present to the jury not just the charged matter, but any evidence that you can show that affects that individual's credibility.

-In this case Michael Sussman is charged with lying to the FBI.
+In this case, Michael Sussman is charged with lying to the FBI.

 Are there other instances where he lied?

-Well this this is some pretty damning testimony right out of the gate.
+Well, this is some pretty damning testimony right out of the gate.

-And not only was it a fraud he's saying it took them the Federal Bureau of investigation less than one day to come to that conclusion which means there was no way that information had any validity to begin with.
+And not only was it a fraud, he's saying it took them, the Federal Bureau of Investigation, less than one day to come to that conclusion, which means there was no way that information had any validity to begin with.

-So the kicker for me Jan is that meeting that Michael Sussman had with his friend James Baker the general counsel of the FBI To submit this Alpha Bank information was in September of 2016.
+So the kicker for me, Jan, is that meeting that Michael Sussman had with his friend, James Baker, the general counsel of the FBI, to submit this Alphabank information was in September of 2016.

-And I remind our audience that's before the first FISA warrant was applied for.
+And I remind our audience, that's before the first FISA warrant was applied for.

 So if the FBI knew that the information was bogus, why did they use it to advance this investigation?